hariszaf/microbetag/docs/use_case.md

 hariszaf/microbetag_prep   latest    1500f6f7a0aa   7 weeks ago     3.92GB
 ```

-Now we need need to follow the instructions of the Preparation section and build our [I/O folder](./input.md#io-folder).
+Now we need need to follow the instructions of the [*Preparation*](./input.md#io-folder)  section and build your input/output folder.

 Open a terminal and create a new folder (e.g. `my_microbetag_prep`)